bazaarvoice/jersey-hmac-auth/README.md

 }
 ```

 Where UserRight, for the sample app, is an enum.
 Although, you could communicate this information any way you please.
-The example enum is defined as:
+It is defined as:
 ```java
 public enum UserRight {
     CREATE_NOTE,